-- 4.1 The Board shall appoint three trustees to the Special Education Advisory Committee. - 4.2 A representative and alternate member nominated by each of the following associations and organizations shall be appointed by the Board for the duration of the term of the Board: - a) the following local associations (a maximum of 12 may be selected under Ontario Regulation 464/97 in accordance with Section 2 (1) and (2)): - (i) Association for Bright Children, Ottawa Region Chapter (ABC) - (ii) Down Syndrome Association, National Capital Region (DSA) - (iii) Learning Disabilities Association of Ottawa-Carleton (LDAO-C) - (iv) Ontario Association for Families of Children with Communication Disorders (OAFCCD) - (v) Autism Ontario, Ottawa Chapter - (vi) Ottawa-Carleton Association for Persons with Developmental Disabilities (OCAPDD) - (vii) VOICE for Hearing Impaired Children (VOICE) - (viii) Easter Seals Ontario - b) the following additional association (that is, under Ontario Regulation 464/97 Section 2 (5), "one or more additional members who are neither representatives of a local association nor members of the Board or another Committee of the Board"): - (i) Ottawa-Carleton Assembly of School Councils (OCASC) - 4.3 Upon the recommendation of a committee consisting of trustees, the Board shall appoint up to three community representatives for the duration of the term of the Board. - 4.4 All members and alternates of the Committee must be eligible to vote for the members of the Board, be resident to the jurisdiction of the Board, and not be employees of the Board. - 4.5 If a member is absent for three consecutive regular meetings without prior authorization by resolution, the member relinquishes his/her seat. - 4.6 If a member association is without representation for six months, the association will lose its membership on the Committee.
-An association which has relinquished its membership in this manner may reapply at a later date, if there is renewed interest. - 4.7 Vacancies on the Committee shall be filled upon approval by the Board of an eligible candidate nominated by the association. - 4.8 If both the representative and the alternate of a member organization are present, only the representative may participate in the meeting and vote.
-Both the representative and the alternate members will receive agenda and back-up material.
+- 4.1 The Board shall appoint three trustees to the Special Education Advisory Committee. - 4.2 A representative and alternate member nominated by each of the following associations and organizations shall be appointed by the Board for the duration of the term of the Board: - a) the following local associations (a maximum of 12 may be selected under Ontario Regulation 464/97 in accordance with Section 2 (1) and (2)): - (i) Association for Bright Children, Ottawa Region Chapter (ABC) - (ii) Down Syndrome Association, National Capital Region (DSA) - (iii) Learning Disabilities Association of Ottawa-Carleton (LDAO-C) - (iv) Ontario Association for Families of Children with Communication Disorders (OAFCCD) - (v) Autism Ontario, Ottawa Chapter - (vi) Ottawa-Carleton Association for Persons with Developmental Disabilities (OCAPDD) - (vii) VOICE for Hearing Impaired Children (VOICE) - (viii) Easter Seals Ontario - (ix) VIEWS for the Visually Impaired - b) the following additional association (that is, under Ontario Regulation 464/97 Section 2 (5), "one or more additional members who are neither representatives of a local association nor members of the Board or another Committee of the Board"): - (i) Ottawa-Carleton Assembly of School Councils (OCASC) - 4.3 Upon the recommendation of a committee consisting of trustees, the Board shall appoint up to three community representatives for the duration of the term of the Board. - 4.4 All members and alternates of the Committee must be eligible to vote for the members of the Board, be resident to the jurisdiction of the Board, and not be employees of the Board. - 4.5 If a member is absent for three consecutive regular meetings without prior authorization by resolution, the member relinquishes his/her seat. - 4.6 If a member association is without representation for six months, the association will lose its membership on the Committee.
+An association which has relinquished its membership in this manner may reapply at a later date, if there is renewed interest. - 4.7 Vacancies on the Committee shall be filled upon approval by the Board of an eligible candidate nominated by the association. - 4.8 In the event of a community representative vacancy during the four year term, the Board shall reconsider a community representative application(s) who interviewed during the most recent selection process for community representatives.

-- 4.9 In addition to the membership appointed under paragraphs 4.1 to 4.3, the Committee shall include a non-voting representative from each of the following groups: - a) Council for Exceptional Children - b) Ottawa-Carleton Elementary Teachers' Federation - c) Ontario Secondary School Teachers' Federation - d) Professional Student Services Personnel - e) Ottawa-Carleton Secondary School Administrators' Network - f) Ottawa-Carleton Elementary Operations Committee - g) Ontario Secondary School Teachers' Federation -Educational Assistants
+- 4.9 If both the representative and the alternate of a member organization are present, only the representative may participate in the meeting and vote. - 4.10 In addition to the membership appointed under paragraphs 4.1 to 4.3, the Committee shall include a non-voting representative from each of the following groups: - a) Council for Exceptional Children - b) Ottawa-Carleton Elementary Teachers' Federation - c) Ontario Secondary School Teachers' Federation - d) Professional Student Services Personnel - e) Ottawa-Carleton Secondary School Administrators' Network - f) Ottawa-Carleton Elementary Operations Committee - g) Ontario Secondary School Teachers' Federation -Educational Assistants

-Non-voting representatives will receive the public agenda and back-up material and may participate in the discussion, but may not make or vote on motions.
+Non-voting representatives may participate in the discussion, but may not make or vote on motions.